- Off Armageddon Reef

 The other members of the Group of Four are shocked at what Clyntahn has done.
 Trynair and Maigwair feel they have to go along with it.
 But Rhobair Duchairn, having undergone a renewal of faith, makes his displeasure apparent, but he feels trapped in a situation he cannot change.
 Instead he increases his charity work for the poor in the city, which has been very much neglected.
 Clyntahn sees Duchairn as a weakling, but so far no threat to him.

-Father Paityr Wylsynn was originally the Inquisition’s representative to the Archbishop of Charis, but with his Reformist leanings, has willingly accepted the Church of Charis.
+Father Paityr Wylsynn is intendant to the Kingdom of Charis.
+Intendants are the local representatives of the Inquisition; they are appointed as advisers to all important people, such as rulers, archbishops and military leaders; this way the Inquisition exerts its control across the world.
+But with his Reformist leanings, Paityr has willingly accepted the Church of Charis.
 Paityr is the son of Samyl Wylsynn.
 He learns about the deaths of his father and uncle.
 He receives a letter from his stepmother saying that the family has escaped from Zion, but doesn’t know their current whereabouts, and worries about whether they are safe.

 A squadron of Charisian naval ships, under Admiral Gwylym Manthyr, arrives at the islands in the disputed territory between Dohlar and Harchong, which had not been fortified.
 They make their bases on Claw Island and Trove Island.
 They raid any merchant ships from Dohlar and Harchong, capturing ships and supplies, thus hindering the enemy in their ship building, as well as adding to their own supplies.